-They love being with their humans, following their every step and also love to travel.
-If you are gone most of the time and don’t have time to train your pet or bring your pet with you, a dachshund may not be the best fit for your lifestyle.
+These dogs love being close to their humans, following you everywhere, and enjoy traveling.
+If you are away often or cannot dedicate time to training or companionship, a Dachshund may not be the best fit for your lifestyle.

 It is our main focus to breed puppies without potential health risks.
 Although each puppy’s genetic makeup (regarding health issues) is perfect, it does not mean that every single puppy we breed, is to perfection.
 Nothing in the world is perfect (although it could’ve been nice) but we do strive to breed healthy pups.
 What stays important to us, is to produce the best quality dogs of each specific breed we love.